Jamazi4/bimcat/node-notes.md

 vector math (would be best with get vector?) get length would be also good but that's the best when I already have pick edge and pick face.

+### --11-08-2025--

+noticed bug: copied group with inputs attached removes inputs

+still working on the bug.

+I think that currently the node system is highly non-optimal.
+I can get the node output values while building AST?

 #### plan for ui controls

 - 'EXPOSE' node would have a number/bool input and a string input for control